a1120960/PAC-SWaP/README.md

 - If i have made any mistakes, or the numbers need to be updated, please let me know.

 - The code for the main swap plot is the file: SWAP-PLOT-MAIN.py
-- I don't claim to be an expert at python or plotly, so any help or advice on how to make these plots 'better' would be much appreciated.
+- Any help or advice on how to make these plots and/or data more accessible will be much appreciated.

 # FUTURE
 - I would like to extend **SWaP** to **SWaP-PC**, which would include other significant barriers to deployability: